tblite/tblite/README.md

 To build this project from the source code in this repository you need to have
 - a Fortran compiler supporting Fortran 2008
+  (GCC 8 and newer or Intel 18 and newer are supported)
 - [meson](https://mesonbuild.com) version 0.55 or newer
 - a build-system backend, *i.e.* [ninja](https://ninja-build.org) version 1.7 or newer
 - a LAPACK / BLAS provider, like MKL or OpenBLAS